Who is Julia Fox, and what is her net worth?

 Showing her modest apartment in the first video, she said, “For me personally, I don’t like excessive displays of wealth.
 They make me feel icky, especially people who have really big houses.
 It’s just wasteful when there’s so many homeless people in this country, and I am just not really like that.”

-In the second video, she directly addressed rumours of her net worth.
+In the second video, Julia Fox directly addressed rumours of her net worth.

 “I just want you guys to know that, first of all, I’m not worth USD 30 million.
 Not even close.
 I don’t give a f**k because I don’t need USD 30 million,” she noted, according to Entertainment Tonight.
 “What does one person need USD 30 million for?
 I’ve survived on a lot less and I’m doing just fine.”